Sony Tablet S

-The Tablet S (formerly named S1) is the first modern tablet computer released by Sony.
-Featuring a "unique asymmetric design", the Tablet S runs Google's Android 3.2 Honeycomb operating system and features a 9.4 in multitouch display, 1 GHz Nvidia Tegra 2 dual core processor, Wi-Fi ability, front- and rear-facing cameras, Bluetooth, and an infrared sensor.
-It is also configured with access to the Sony Entertainment Network and is PlayStation Certified and Digital Living Network Alliance (DLNA) compatible.
-Tablet S was first released in September 2011.
+The Tablet S is a tablet computer released by Sony in September 2011.
+Featuring a "unique asymmetric design", the Tablet S runs Google's Android 3.1 Honeycomb operating system and features a 9.4 in multitouch display, 1 GHz Nvidia Tegra 2 dual core processor, Wi-Fi ability, front- and rear-facing cameras, Bluetooth, and an infrared sensor.
+It is also configured with access to the Sony Entertainment Network and is PlayStation Certified and DLNA compatible.
+Tablet S was Sony's first modern tablet computer.
 It was succeeded by the Xperia Tablet S, which would be created by Sony's new subsidiary Sony Mobile.

 Design

 The main distinguishing feature of the Tablet S is its "unique asymmetric design" in which the thickness of the device tapers from 20.6 to 10.1 mm.
 This "wrap" effect is intended to evoke an "open paperback stuffed into the back pocket, or a magazine folded backward upon itself such that only a single page is visible to read," and reduces the amount of torque while being held.
 Sony claims that this "off-center of gravity design realizes stability and ease of grip as well as a sense of stability and lightness, offering comfortable use for hours."